Robin Quaison: Aris

 On 23 September 2024, Quaison signed a two year contract with the Greek Super League 1 club, Aris Thessaloniki.

 He played his first match for the club on 5 October 2024 when he came in from the bench in the 87th minute in a 2-0 win over Lamia.

 On 22 April 2025 and again on 22 August 2025, Swedish media reported that the club wanted to cancel Quaison’s contract.
 In both cases they cited Greek newspaper Gazzetta as a source.
 On neither of these occasions was an official statement made by the club or player.

+On 22 December 2025, Swedish newspaper Expressen reported that Quaison and his former club, AIK had been in touch with each other about a possible return to Sweden.

+Gulf United

+On 6 February 2026, Quaison signed a contract with UAE First Division League club Gulf United.

 International career

 On 23 January 2013, Quaison made his debut for the Sweden national team, against North Korea in the 2013 King's Cup.
 Three days later he scored his first goal for Sweden in a 3–0 victory against Finland in the final of the tournament.

 In 2015, Quaison was part of the Sweden U21 team that won the UEFA European Under-21 Championship in the Czech Republic.
 He made four appearances during the tournament, coming on as a substitute in each, and scored one goal in the semi-finals against Denmark.

 In 2016, he competed for the Sweden Olympic team at the 2016 Summer Olympics.

 In March 2019, Quaison made his competitive Sweden national team debut as he played in the first two rounds of the Euro 2020 qualifiers.
 Quaison had a successful debut, scoring one goal against Romania in a 2–1 win, and following that up with one goal against rivals Norway in a 3–3 draw.
 In total, Quaison scored five goals as Sweden qualified for Euro 2020.

+He was part of Sweden's squad at UEFA Euro 2020 that reached the round of 16 before being eliminated by Ukraine.